-The University of Massachusetts Medical School is firmly committed to providing full access to individuals with disabilities.
-In so doing, UMMS intends to fully comply with the Americans with Disabilities Act (ADA) of 1990 as amended 2008, Diversity and Equal Opportunity Office guidelines, and Human Resources policies.
+The University of Massachusetts Chan Medical School is firmly committed to providing full access to individuals with disabilities.
+In so doing, UMass Chan intends to fully comply with the Americans with Disabilities Act (ADA) of 1990 as amended 2008, Diversity and Inclusion Office guidelines, and Human Resources policies.
 Policies and procedures are in place to ensure that disabled applicants, students, staff, faculty, visitors, volunteers, and vendors do not experience discrimination in any way.
-The Diversity and Equal Opportunity Office, working in conjunction with the Department of Human Resources and the School Services Office, develops policies, procedures and training programs to ensure UMMS complies with all applicable federal and state regulations relating to individuals with disabilities.
-In addition, the Council on Equal Opportunity and Diversity evaluates policies regarding employees with disabilities, assesses adherence to these policies and makes recommendations for improvement to the Chancellor.
+DIO, working in conjunction with the Department of Human Resources, develops policies, procedures and training programs to ensure UMass Chan complies with all applicable federal and state regulations relating to individuals with disabilities.
+In addition, the Committee on Equal Opportunity and Diversity evaluates policies regarding employees with disabilities, assesses adherence to these policies and makes recommendations for improvement to the Chancellor.

-According to the The Americans with Disabilities Act Amendments Act ("ADA" - 42 USCA 1211 and following), an "individual with a disability" is defined as a person who has a physical or mental impairment that substantially limits one or more major life activities, a person who has a history or record of such an impairment, or a person who is perceived by others as having such an impairment.
+According to The Americans with Disabilities Act Amendments Act ("ADA"- 42 USCA 1211 and following), an "individual with a disability" is defined as a person who has a physical or mental impairment that substantially limits one or more major life activities, a person who has a history or record of such an impairment, or a person who is perceived by others as having such an impairment.
 The ADA does not name all "impairments" that are covered under the Act.
-UMMS intends to fully comply with the ADA as well as all other applicable federal and state laws, codes and regulations, including but not limited to Massachusetts General Laws, Chapter 151C.
+UMass Chan intends to fully comply with the ADA as well as all other applicable federal and state laws, codes and regulations, including but not limited to Massachusetts General Laws, Chapter 151C.

-The Academic Accommodations Committee (AAC) shall coordinate all student accommodation issues for UMMS' three (3) schools in accordance with all federal and state laws, codes and regulations.
+The Academic Accommodations Committee (AAC) shall coordinate all student accommodation issues for UMass Chan Medical School's three (3) schools in accordance with all federal and state laws, codes and regulations.

-Once a student is admitted to one of UMMS' schools, it is the student's responsibility, if they desire, to notify the Student ADA Director of their disability, requesting academic accommodations in writing, and providing appropriate documentation of the disability.
+Once a student is admitted to one of UMass Chan's schools, it is the student's responsibility, if they desire, to notify the Student ADA Director of their disability, requesting academic accommodations in writing, and providing appropriate documentation of the disability.
 A student may request accommodations at any time prior to or during matriculation.
 All requests for accommodations are reviewed and acted on by the AAC, which must determine, based on the documentation provided, if the student meets the definition of an individual with a disability and if the requested accommodation is reasonable.
-The AAC is comprised of faculty or staff representatives from the three (3) schools, the UMMS Learning Specialist and a representative from Graduate Medical Education.
+The AAC is comprised of faculty or staff representatives from the three schools, the UMass Chan Learning Specialist and a representative from Graduate Medical Education.
 Other specialists may be called in as needed.
 Regardless of any accommodation that may be approved, all students must meet the "technical standards" for their respective school, which standards are listed in each school's handbook webpage.